PTI rejects Nasir Khosa as Punjab caretaker CM

 The notice demands Ghareeda Farooqi to immediately remove the malicious tweets and tender apology within seven days or pay Rs1 billion as damages otherwise, the notice says, all legal remedies available under the law would be availed by PTI.

+Faizan Bangash from Lahore adds: Leader of Opposition in Punjab Assembly Mehmood-ul-Rasheed had to address a press conference to announce that the party would suggest a fresh name on Thursday (today).

+Mehmood said that through a ‘misunderstanding’, the name of caretaker CM was given in haste but party would suggest a new name.
+He added the meeting with Punjab Chief Minister Shahbaz Sharif was held on a very short notice.

-Asim Yasin adds: Pakistan People’s Party (PPP) Secretary General said that Imran Khan and Pakistan Tehreek-e-Insaaf have become laughing stock after withdrawing names of caretaker chief ministers for Khyber Pukhtunkhwa and Punjab provinces.
+Asim Yasin adds: PPP Secretary General Syed Nayyer Hussain Bokhari said Imran Khan and Pakistan Tehreek-e-Insaaf have become laughing stock after withdrawing names of caretaker chief ministers for Khyber Pukhtunkhwa and Punjab provinces.

 “Imran Khan should tell the nation what price Mehmoodur Rashid and Pervaiz Khattak received for nominating chief ministers of their respective provinces,” he said while in a reaction of the PPP on the PTI's U-turn on withdrawal of nomination of Nasir Khosa as a caretaker chief minister of the Punjab.

-Syed Nayyer Hussain Bokhari said that the role of PTI has been fully exposed which also proves that PTI is politically immature and cannot be trusted with government anywhere in Pakistan.
+Bokhari said the role of PTI has been fully exposed which also proves that PTI is politically immature and cannot be trusted with government anywhere in Pakistan.

 He said that this U-turn is manifestation of the inability of Imran Khan to take serious decisions of national importance.
 “How the nation can handover the reins of government to a person who lacks political acumen and cannot take vital decision for the country,” said Nayyar Hussain Bukhari.